tuftsceeo/Tufts_Create3_Examples/Projects/OpenMV/README.md

 python3 [script_name].py
 ```

-The script names are "road_signs" and "line_follow" .
+The script names are "road_signs" and "line_follow" and "tcp_node" .